jdrew1303/xa-arch/README.md

 HOW TO CONTRIBUTE (SOURCE CODE, SYSTEMS MANAGEMENT)

-All Xalgorithms source code and technical documentation is maintained on Github https://github.com/Xalgorithms.
-In the future components may also be mirrored on Bitbucket https://bitbucket.org/.
+All Xalgorithms source code and technical documentation is [maintained on Github](/Xalgorithms).
+In the future components may also be mirrored on [Bitbucket](https://bitbucket.org/)... but we've not done this yet.

 Participation in technical work of Xalgorithms Alliance is by free/libre/open source licensing (in order to state terms and conditions for the distribution and use of works, respecting intellectual rights title) and by contract (in order to state intellectual rights title).
 The contract may either be [explicit](https://www.xalgorithms.org/about-us/membership/) through the "XALGORITHMS ALLIANCE ACCESSION AGREEMENT" or [implied in fact](https://www.law.cornell.edu/wex/contract_implied_in_fact)  Participating under an implied contract shall always be assumed as carrying the same terms as the XALGORITHMS ALLIANCE ACCESSION AGREEMENT.